datnguye/sqlmesh-demo/README.md

   - DRY with common functions
     - Let's try [Python macro](https://sqlmesh.readthedocs.io/en/stable/concepts/macros/sqlmesh_macros/#python-macro-functions) 👀
       - So far it's pefect 👍 until when trying with passing List arguments -- it is just hanging ⚠️
         - Oh!
-The docs is out of date, the team has advised the correct syntax:
+The docs is out of date, the team has advised the correct syntax ✅:

         ```python
         @macro()